gedankenstuecke/gedankenstuecke.github.com/_posts/blog/2017-12-20-meet-the-twarxiv.markdown

 If you want to analyse your own *Twitter* archive please give <a href='http://twarxiv.org/'><font color="#1DA1F2">Tw</font>Arχiv</a> a try.
 As it uses [*Open Humans*](https://www.openhumans.org) for the archive storage you can optionally also choose to make that data publicly available.
 If you have an unprotected *Twitter* account this data is already public but harder to systematically access (at least for anyone but *Twitter* itself).
 So why not help out social media researchers everywhere by giving your data?

 If you have ideas for some data analyses that are missing so far: The code of <font color="#1DA1F2">Tw</font>Arχiv is [open source and I'd love to get your contributions and suggestions](https://github.com/gedankenstuecke/twitter-analyser).
 And if you have a larger feature/analysis idea that's not in <font color="#1DA1F2">Tw</font>Arχiv yet, [Open Humans is giving out grants of up to $5,000](https://www.openhumans.org/grants) for projects that help to grow their eco-system.
-Improving on <font color="#1DA1F2">Tw</font>Arχiv is are a perfect match for this.
+Improving on <font color="#1DA1F2">Tw</font>Arχiv is a perfect match for this.

 <script>